-In this article, I am going to discuss the History of C Programming Language.
-Please read our previous article where we give a brief introduction to C Programming Language.
-At the end of this article, you will understand the history and evolution of C Programming Language in detail.
+In this article, I will discuss the History of C Programming Language.
+Please read our previous article, where we give a brief introduction to C Programming Language.
+At the end of this article, you will understand the history and evolution of the C Programming Language in detail.

 History of C Programming Language:

 The Programming Language term started in 1950, with the Language called FORTRAN.
 Another programming language was developed from the FORTRAN language called ALGOL (Algorithmic Language).
 The beginning of C was started in the year 1968 with the language called BCPL (Basic Combined Programming Language).
 In 1970, BCPL, another programming language, was developed by REN THOMPSON.
 It is called B-Language (Basic Language).

 In the year of 1972, DENNIS RITCHIE developed C-Programming Language at AT&T BELL LABORATORIES for developing system software.
 In the year of 1978, Ritchie and Kernighan released the next version of C-Language, i.e., “K and R-C.” In 1980, ANSI (American National Standard Institute) released the next version of the C Language called “ANSI-C”.
 In 2000, ISO Standard C was released called “C 99”.
 On the 8th of Dec.
 2011, the latest version of C was released with the name called “C 11”.
 In alphabetical order, only the name C-Language is given.
 Given the name C++, there is a reason nothing but post features of C-Language.

 In the modern era, if any tech giant desires to design an operating system, he/she can design it within a matter of few days or months due to the availability of a wide variety of sources on the internet and community collaborations.